JLM Couture Partners with Hearts On Fire to Launch New Collection

 The stylish bridal line will include engagement rings and wedding bands

 NEW YORK, Sept.
 5, 2018 /PRNewswire/ -- JLM Couture, Inc. (OTC:JLMC) announced today that it has signed a licensing agreement between wedding dress designer, Hayley Paige, and jewelry diamond brand, Hearts On Fire (HOF).
-HOF is a wholly-owned subsidiary of Chow Tai Fook, the $7.5 bill(USD) Hong Kong-based jewelry concern (HKSE:1929).
+HOF is a wholly-owned subsidiary of Chow Tai Fook, a Hong Kong main board listed company (SEHK stock code:1929) with $7.5 bill(USD) in annual sales.
 A joint collaboration, Hayley will collaborate on a collection for the jewelry brand, and serve as brand ambassador - driving awareness in print, digital and social media marketing campaigns.

 "This collection is a logical extension of the Hayley Paige brand and related fashion products, which is a core part of our strategy with Hayley Paige.
 We're enthusiastic to partner with Hearts On Fire, a well-funded and known player in the wedding and engagement ring category of the jewelry industry," said Joseph Murphy, CEO of JLM Couture.